sajanstha201/Artificial-Neural-Network/README.md

 **3.src**\
     this folder contains all the files that are required for our model to train\
     ->components\
-       ->data_ingestion.py\
+       >>>data_ingestion.py\
-            ->data_ingestionConfig() method contains the path of train and test dataset\
+            data_ingestionConfig() method contains the path of train and test dataset\
-            ->data_ingestion_initate() method will load the train and test data from the source and store it into the aritfacts folder\
+            data_ingestion_initate() method will load the train and test data from the source and store it into the aritfacts folder\
-        ->data_transformation.py\
+       >>> data_transformation.py\
-            ->data_transformationConfig() method will contain the path to store our transformer/preprocessor pickel file\
+            data_transformationConfig() method will contain the path to store our transformer/preprocessor pickel file\
-            ->data_transformaton_initate() method will transform our train and test data into the array that can be fed into our machine learning model and it will save my transformer/preprocessor into artifact folder as preprocessor.pkl\
+            data_transformaton_initate() method will transform our train and test data into the array that can be fed into our machine learning model and it will save my transformer/preprocessor into artifact folder as preprocessor.pkl\
         ->model_trainer.py\
-            ->model_trainerConfig() method have the path to store the trained model\
+            >>>model_trainerConfig() method have the path to store the trained model\
-            ->model_trainer_initate() method will train our model and it will save trained model into artifacts folder as model.pkl file\
+        `    >>>model_trainer_initate() method will train our model and it will save trained model into artifacts folder as model.pkl file\
-    ->pipeline\
-        ->predict_pipeline\
+    ->pipeline.predict_pipeline\
-            ->prediction() method will predict person who gave his/her data would survive or not if he was in the titanic event\
+            >>>prediction() method will predict person who gave his/her data would survive or not if he was in the titanic event\
     ->__init__.py\
         this file is empty file but this file is used to represent that its parent folder can be used as a module \
     ->exception.py\